 U.S. EPA Data Shows Surge in Renewable Fuel Credits Generated in 2023

-According to data released by the U.S. Environmental Protection Agency (EPA) on October 19, there has been a notable uptick in the Renewable Identification Numbers (RINs) generated under the Renewable Fuel Standard (RFS).
+According to data released by the U.S. (EPA) on October 19, there has been a notable uptick in the Renewable Identification Numbers (RINs) generated under the Renewable Fuel Standard (RFS).
 Nearly 1.95 billion RINs were generated in September 2023, compared to 1.73 billion in the same month last year.
 The total RIN generation for the first nine months of 2023 reached 17.41 billion, an increase from 15.63 billion generated during the comparable period in 2022.

 “The numbers clearly indicate a growing commitment to renewable fuels, especially compressed RNG, in our energy strategy,” an EPA spokesperson stated.